syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 //Closes the document
 document.Close();

-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Download the helper files from the following link to save the stream as file and open the file for viewing in Xamarin platform
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}
 {% endtabs %}

-The following code example shows how to read the image from the specified path when importing HTML files
+The following code example shows how to read the image from the specified path when importing the HTML files.

 {% tabs %}
 {% highlight c# %}